VukMar/web-scrapper-appartment-listiings/Readme.md

 ## API Endpoints

 - **GET /apartments:** Retrieve a list of apartments based on the specified criteria.
-- **GET /scrape:** Initiate the web scraping process with user-defined search parameters.
+- **POST /scrape:** Initiate the web scraping process with user-defined search parameters.

 ## Technologies Used